raspberrypilearning/integer-classifier/en/step_6.md

 Run all the code.

 You will probably have to wait about a minute for training to complete.
-Watch the loss reduce and the accuracy increase as each batch and epoch complete.
+Watch the loss reduce and the accuracy increase as each batch and epoch completes.
 There are 600 batches in an epoch, because there are 60,000 images in your data.

 Once the training is finished, you should see some output like that in the image below, though your numbers may be slightly different.